INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 This document aims to give an overview of the different releases to be released of the ATS/ETS and ETF over time, so that it is useful for the community to be able to plan and manage their resources for the annual report consistently as far in advance as possible.
 Thus, this document includes the main release dates, along with the expected changes and the elements that will be made available to the community for each of them.

 # Release Planning Summary
 The core of the release planning strategy is the annual major release.
 This is the release that encompasses the rules that will be applied in the end-of-year reporting.
 To give tool developers and INSPIRE implementers sufficient time to adjust, this release will be made with significant lead time to the monitoring period.
 Thus, a work schedule is established for the annual report in which the focus is mainly on concentrating the breaking-changes in the first half of the year, so that by June of each year, there is a stable version on which to test the data and where the changes introduced up to the end of the year do not impact more restrictively on the validations to be made on the reporting information.

+The different versions to be released may contain different developments, both at the ATS/ETS and ETF level.
+The following classification of functionalities to be incorporated is established according to the relevance of the changes introduced in each development, as well as to the impact they have on the validations to be carried out.
+* Breaking changes:
+  * Corresponding to an implementation that makes the compliance more restrictive and difficult to pass
+  * New tests
+* Non-Breaking changes:
+  * Implementation reducing restriction for the correct compliance in a requirement
+  * Minor changes to the interface that add new functionalities to the interface but it has no effect on the tests
+* Hotfix:
+  * Detected bug that needs to be implemented and extended as soon as possible to the different instances

-Thus, the following schedule of versions can be conceived in accordance with the objective of offering the version used in the annual report at mid-year that can be used from that moment for the preparation of data aligned with the requirements to be met at the end of the year.
-The following schedule refers to the remaining part of year 2020 and the beginning of year 2021, however the plan has to be seen as a generic plan that will also apply for the next years.
+The following schedule of versions is conceived in accordance with the objective of offering the version used in the annual report at mid-year, that can be used from that moment for the preparation of data aligned with the requirements to be met at the end of the year.
+This schedule refers to the remaining part of year 2020 and the beginning of year 2021, however the plan has to be seen as a generic plan that will also apply for the next years.
 * **v2020.1 - 15/03/2020.** It includes a first batch of binding developments to the end-2020 report, as well as improvements to the ETF tool.
   * Breaking changes
   * Non-breaking changes
-  * HotFixes
+  * Hotfixes
+* **v2020.2 - 15/06/2020.** This **v2020.2 release contains all the validations to be considered for the evaluation of the annual report.**
-* **v2020.2 - 15/06/2020.** This version includes all the requirements and restrictions to incorporate the annual report, so that users can use it from this moment on to appropriately adapt their data until the end of the year
+This version includes all the requirements and restrictions to incorporate the annual report, so that users can use it from this moment on to appropriately adapt their data until the end of the year.
   * Breaking changes
   * Non-breaking changes
-  * HotFixes
+  * Hotfixes
+* **v2020.3 - 15/09/2020.** This **v2020.3 version will be used for the evaluation of the annual report.**
-* **v2020.3 - 15/09/2020.** The version published at this time contains all the restrictions and possible non-breaking changes or HotFixes, that is to say developments that do not imply additional work for the report but that can lower the degree of restriction of the requirements or correct existing bugs.
+The version published at this time contains all the restrictions and possible non-breaking changes or Hotfixes, that is to say developments that do not imply additional work for the report but that can lower the degree of restriction of the requirements or correct existing bugs.
-This version will be used for the evaluation of the annual report.
   * Non-breaking changes
-  * HotFixes
+  * Hotfixes
 * **v2021.b - 15/09/2020.** In addition, a version will be published that incorporates the changes to be evaluated in the following year's report, so that those community members who want to test them will have it at their disposal.
   * Breaking changes
   * Non-breaking changes
-  * HotFixes
+  * Hotfixes
 * **v2021.0 - 15/01/2021.** After the conclusion of the reporting cycle, a first version of the ATS/ETS and the ETF to be used in the 2021 reporting cycle will be published in the production environment.
 From this version onwards, the same release philosophy will be followed, so that the community has a clear understanding of what is to be released, the functionalities offered and the scope of these developments.
   * Breaking changes
   * Non-breaking changes
-  * HotFixes
+  * Hotfixes

 # Overview
 ## Current Situation